Browse Tax Articles

-When your modified adjusted gross income (AGI) is more than a certain level, the child tax credit begins to phase out.
+As your modified adjusted gross income (AGI) increases, the child tax credit begins to phase out.
 The credit is reduced $50 for every $1,000 -- or portion of $1,000 -- that your modified AGI is more than:

-For the purpose of this credit, modified AGI is your AGI plus foreign earned income, if any.
+For the purpose of this credit, your modified AGI is your AGI plus foreign earned income, if any.

 You can’t carry forward any portion of the child tax credit to future years.
-To maximize the benefit of each credit, you must claim the nonrefundable credits in a certain order to get the most benefit.
+To get the most benefit from each credit, you must claim the nonrefundable credits in a certain order to get the most benefit.
 You might need to calculate other credits first to properly apply the child tax credit.

-If your child tax credit is limited, you might be eligible to claim the additional child tax credit.
-To qualify for the additional child tax credit, 1 of these must apply:
+If your child tax credit is limited, you might be able to claim the additional child tax credit.
+To qualify for the additional child tax credit, one of these must apply to you:

-If you have at least 1 qualifying child, you can claim a credit of up to 15% of the amount your earned income is more than $3,000 .
-If you have 3 or more qualifying children, you can either:
+If you have at least one qualifying child, you can claim a credit of up to 15% of the amount your earned income is more than $3,000.
+If you have three or more qualifying children, you can either: